 Delhi, Agra, and Jaipur make up the Golden Triangle.
 Choose a guide with scholarly knowledge (they come highly recommended, so aren’t hard to find) and be led through extravagant palaces, forts and castles, street markets, and the monuments of legend.
 Amritsar, the Golden Temple, Mandawa; hidden Hindu temples, regal mansions, amazing local stories.
 A Golden Triangle tour is India’s exclusive pass, and guarantees a level of exposure tourists cannot get.

-With Scoopon Travel, you can make these experiences happen.
-See our range of discounted tour packages going all over Asia right here.
+With Scoopon, you can make these experiences happen.
+See our range of discounted holiday packages going all over Asia right here.